davidhoksza/optimap/README.md

 ./omap -r data/ref.map -o data/experiment.maps -k 10 -b 0 -e 3
 ```

 to map first 4 (parameters *b* and *e* - optional) maps in *experiment.maps* to *ref.map*, obtain 10 highest scoring alignments and return them on the standard output.
+The input map files can be either plain text files or gzipped files.

 Run